cchitsiang/awesome-stars/README.md

 - [yanchummar/FlipTable](https://github.com/yanchummar/FlipTable) - A Restaurant Table Reservation App
 - [team-supercharge/ShimmerLayout](https://github.com/team-supercharge/ShimmerLayout) - DEPRECATED - Memory efficient shimmering effect for Android applications by Supercharge.
 - [facebookarchive/shimmer-android](https://github.com/facebookarchive/shimmer-android) - An easy, flexible way to add a shimmering effect to any view in an Android app.
-- [amitshekhariitbhu/android-interview-questions](https://github.com/amitshekhariitbhu/android-interview-questions) - Your Cheat Sheet For Android Interview - Android Interview Questions
+- [amitshekhariitbhu/android-interview-questions](https://github.com/amitshekhariitbhu/android-interview-questions) - Your Cheat Sheet For Android Interview - Android Interview Questions and Answers
 - [checkstyle/checkstyle](https://github.com/checkstyle/checkstyle) - Checkstyle is a development tool to help programmers write Java code that adheres to a coding standard.
 By default it supports the Google Java Style Guide and Sun Code Conventions, but is highly confi
 - [edinc/java-selenium-framework](https://github.com/edinc/java-selenium-framework) - Java based UI testing framework using Selenium and Zalenium
 - [MaksTuev/ferro](https://github.com/MaksTuev/ferro) - Simple and powerful MVP library for Android